The RISE Microloan Program

 • Upon successful completion of your program, reach out to CHES Inc. to begin your business plan.
 Once they've approved it, apply for a microloan with AltCap.

-Qualified candidates will receive low-barrier access to credit; certain other candidates missing minor requirements for funding will be eligible for further technical assistance through CHES Inc.
+Qualified candidates will receive financing; candidates missing minor requirements will be recommended for Business Support Services.

 • - Origination fee of 5%.